michaelheiniger/Reivewpad-docs/CONTRIBUTING.md

 <!-- Add Request for Comments (RFC) -->

-### License {#license}
+### License

-By contributing to Reviewpad, you agree that your contributions will be licensed under its LGPL-3.0 license.
+By contributing to Reviewpad, you agree that your contributions will be licensed under its [LGPL-3.0 license](/LICENSE).

 ### Attribution